Define your level

 Skyrunning technical levels

-: Technical terrain or altitude above 3,000m, rocks, some sections with fixed ropes, substantial vertical climb with adequate finishing time, no strong risk of injury, capacity to be autonomous for long sections and basic mountaineering experience.
+Level 2: Technical terrain or altitude above 3,000m, rocks, some sections with fixed ropes, substantial vertical climb, capacity to be autonomous for long sections and basic mountaineering experience required.

-: Technical terrain over 3,000m altitude with II° grade UIAA climbing sections without fixed ropes, sections with fixed ropes and/or via ferrata, snow or glacier sections, rocks, substantial vertical climb, risk of serious injury or death, high altitude mountaineering experience required.
+Level 3: Technical terrain over 3,000m altitude with II° grade UIAA climbing sections without fixed ropes, sections with fixed ropes and/or via ferrata, snow or glacier sections, rocks, exposed ridges, risk of injury, substantial vertical climb, high altitude mountaineering experience required.

 Factors for Technical Course evaluation